Some infinitely generated non projective modules over path algebras and their extensions under Martin's Axiom: Introduction

 Bound quiver algebras of finite connected quivers strongly influence research on representation theory of Artin algebras.
 Gabriel found a correspondence between finite dimensional algebras and linear representations of bound quivers (\cite{G}, \cite[II]{ASS}), so it follows that studying modules of finite dimensional algebras is reduced to studying modules of bound quiver algebras.
 In this paper, we concentrate on the study of path algebras, which is one type of bound quiver algebras.

 Nakayama Conjecture, Tachikawa Conjecture, and Auslander-Reiten Conjecture are some major research projects in ring theory that present sufficient conditions for projective modules.
-Related to this, it has been known the following related result for Artin algebras: $(*)$ {\em For any finite dimensional algebra\footnote{Any finite dimensional algebra is Artin.} $\Lambda$ over an algebraically closed field of finite global dimension and any finitely generated $\Lambda$-module $M$, if ${\rm Ext}^{\geq 1}_\Lambda(M,\Lambda)=0$, then $M$ is projective} ({\bfsc Theorem \ref{fdA}}).
+Related to this, it has been known the following result for Artin algebras: $(*)$ {\em For any finite dimensional algebra\footnote{Any finite dimensional algebra is Artin.} $\Lambda$ over an algebraically closed field of finite global dimension and any finitely generated $\Lambda$-module $M$, if ${\rm Ext}^{\geq 1}_\Lambda(M,\Lambda)=0$, then $M$ is projective} ({\bfsc Theorem \ref{fdA}}).
 A typical example of finite dimensional algebras is a path algebra of a finite acyclic quiver over an algebraically closed field.
-Since any path algebra of a quiver over an algebraically closed field is hereditary (even when the quiver is not finite, see e.g. \cite[\S8.2]{GR}), that is, its global dimension is not larger than $1$, the following assertion also holds: {\em For any algebraically closed field $K$, any finite acyclic quiver $Q$ and any finitely generated $KQ$-module $M$, if ${\rm Ext}^{1}_{KQ}(M,KQ)=0$, then $M$ is projective.} In this paper, it is shown that the above assertion is also true for finite dimensional $K$-linear representations of {\em some} infinite quivers, for example, the following quiver of $A_\infty$ type (see {\bfsc Theorem \ref{fqa cor}})
+Since any path algebra of a quiver over an algebraically closed field is hereditary (even when the quiver is not finite, see e.g. \cite[\S8.2]{GR}), that is, its global dimension is not larger than $1$, the following assertion also holds: {\em For any algebraically closed field $K$, any finite acyclic quiver $Q$ and any finitely generated $KQ$-module $M$, if ${\rm Ext}^{1}_{KQ}(M,KQ)=0$, then $M$ is projective.} In {\bfsc Theorem \ref{fqa cor}}, it is shown that the above assertion is also true for finite dimensional $K$-linear representations of {\em some} infinite quivers, one of which is the following quiver of $A_\infty$ type, denoted by $A_\infty^{\leftarrow}$: